 - Fast charging ability

 The lithium-ion batteries can be fully charged in a little amount of time, due to its fast charging ability.
 This makes it possible for electronic devices with high capacity lithium-ion batteries to be fully charged in a short period.

-The safety testing for lithium battery is the process where the battery in placed inside the environmental testing machine that mimics different external temperature condition.
-A single specimen of the lithium battery placed inside the testing machine will likely turnout damaged after each testing phase because inside the environmental testing machine the temperature can either go from extreme cold to hot depending on the testing method initiated.
-The stages of the testing phase involves the voltage testing, internal resistance testing, etc.
+The safety testing for a lithium battery is the process where the battery is placed inside the environmental testing machine that mimics different external temperature conditions.
+A single specimen of the lithium battery placed inside the testing machine will likely turn out damaged after each testing phase because inside the environmental testing machine the temperature can either go from extreme cold to hot depending on the testing method initiated.
+The stages of the testing phase involve voltage testing, internal resistance testing, etc.

 During the testing process, all of the results achieved are meant to be recorded as produced by the machine during each testing phase.
 These records are what will be evaluated after the testing process to determine how the lithium battery will react in certain environmental conditions.

 There are many standards used in lithium battery safety testing, such as IEC 62133, IEC 62619, ECE R100, UL 1642, UL 2580, UN 38.3, etc. Depending on the content of the test, the corresponding standards are different, so it is necessary to know what kind of lithium battery safety test you need to test.
-Most of these standards require a series of machines, such as servo computer battery crush tester, temperature control battery short circuit test chamber, thermal abuse test chamber, battery crush nail penetration tester, hock test system, thermal runaway test machine, etc. Lithium battery safety testing often requires the use of environmental chambers, such as double-deck high and low temperature test chamber, walk in chamber for rapid rate temperature or humidity test, walk in chamber for complex salt spray test (Temperature controllable), walk in chamber for sand dust-proof Test, etc.
+Most of these standards require a series of machines, such as servo computer battery crush tester, temperature control battery short circuit test chamber, thermal abuse test chamber, battery crush nail penetration tester, hock test system, thermal runaway test machine, etc. Lithium battery safety testing often requires the use of environmental chambers, such as double-deck high and low temperature test chamber, the walk-in chamber for rapid rate temperature or humidity test, the walk-in chamber for complex salt spray test (Temperature controllable), the walk-in chamber for sand dust-proof Test, etc.